isc-projects/bind9/CONTRIBUTING.md

 low in priority, but we will try at least to acknowledge legitimate bug reports within a week.

-ISC's ticketing system is publicly readable, however you need a create an account to file a new issue.
+ISC's ticketing system is publicly readable; however, you must have an account to file a new issue.
+You can either register locally or use credentials from an existing account at GitHub, GitLab, Google, Twitter, or Facebook.

 ### Reporting possible security issues
 If you think you may be seeing a potential security vulnerability in BIND